 You cannot bring in your own food (except for diabetics, baby formula for infants, gluten-free foods, or allergy-safe foods for allergies.)

 However, there are quite a few options for eating and drinking at Sea Life Park.
+Here are some of the Sea Life Park food options:

 - Pink’s Hollywood Hot Dogs